thejoker-ayush/Graphic/ReadMe.md

 ### Hi There 👋

 Here I would like to portray some graphic work that I have had the opportunity to contribute.

-(Since I am made this repository in 2023, this contains only the past work that I could find from the past years and the work done thereafter. )
+(Since this repository is made in February 2023, this contains only the past work that I could find from the past years and the work done thereafter. )

 ### RECOGNISED WORK